SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 District Heating
 =================================================
-Different from the previously mentioned points, District Heating is not a component, but a piped heat supply option, elaborated on the basis of the oemof package DHNX.
+Different from the previously mentioned points, District Heating is not a component, but a piped heat supply option, elaborated on the basis of the oemof package DHNx.
-Within the district heating approach, a heat producer is connected to the consumers' heat sink via a link (taking pump losses into account), heat pipes (lossy transformers) and the district heating house station.
+Within the district heating approach, a heat producer is connected to the consumers' heat sink via a link, heat pipes (lossy transformers) and the district heating house station.

 .. figure:: ../images/structure_of_energy_system/district_heating.png